carbon-language/carbon-lang/docs/design/README.md

 >
 > **TODO:** References need to be evolved.

-Unqualified name lookup will always find a file-local result, including aliases.
+Unqualified name lookup will always find a file-local result, including aliases, or names that are defined as part of the prelude.

 ##### Name lookup for common types